Sabha Airport

 Sebha International Airport (IATA: SEB, ICAO: HLLS) is an airport serving Sabha, capital of the Sabha District of Libya.
 The airport is 4 km southeast of the city.

 The airport shares its runway with Sabha Airbase, which has operations on the southwest side of the airport.

 Plans

-The airport underwent expansion in the 1970s to make it into an international airport.
+The airport underwent expansion in the 1970s to upgrade it to an international airport.

 A LD600 million contract was signed (20 May 2008) with a joint venture comprising Lebanon's CCC and a new Libyan investment and development company for a new passenger terminal at Sabha Airport.
 It would have a capacity of 3 million passengers, and, like the new terminals at Tripoli International and Benina International, be designed by Aéroports de Paris Engineering.
 This development was not completed due to the Libyan Civil War.

 In March 2017, it was announced that the airport had reopened to commercial traffic after closing in 2014 due to the continuing civil war.